Hot Springs Worth Traveling for in Kenya

 I will like to call these natural spas.

-The thought of getting into a spa, or even a hot bath, is always associated with a costly affair that is a preserve for the well-off in society and ‘babies’- which they soon are forced forget about once they begin to show signs of self-awareness.
+The thought of getting into a spa, or even a hot bath, is always associated with a costly affair that is a preserve for the well-off in society and ‘babies’- which they soon are forced to forget about once they begin to show signs of self-awareness.
 This should however not be the case.

 Apart from the self-made spas, hot baths, and even heated swimming pools, mother nature has offered us natural spas and hot springs.
 Because of the minerals found in these natural spas, they turn out to be more beneficial and therapeutic to humans once we dip ourselves there than in the self-made hot baths.